ilyasergey/YSC4231/_sources/faq.rst.txt

 **I had a really rough week and feel very stressed, having hard time to focus on the homework.
 May I have an extension?**

-You can have either one "free" 48-hour or two 24-hour extensions for any of your homework projects except for the group research project.
+You can have either one "free" (no MC needed) 24-hour extension for any of your homework projects except for the group research project.
-To get this extension, please, inform me **three hours before the deadline**.
+To get this extension, please, inform me at least **three hours before the deadline**.
 Extensions won't be granted to the requests sent later than that.

 Also, the group projects are not amenable for "free" extensions.